 Credit by Examination

 Credit by examination and credit for several types of out-of-class experiences are recognized by The University of Alabama.
-Credits can be earned through satisfactory completion of one of the standardized national exams including, but not limited to, Advanced Placement (AP) program, the International Baccalaureate (IB) program, Advanced International Certificate of Education (AICE), Defense Activity for Nontraditional Education Support (DANTES) and the College Level Examination Program (CLEP).
+Credits can be earned through satisfactory completion of one of the standardized national exams including, but not limited to, Advanced Placement (AP) program, the International Baccalaureate (IB) program, Advanced International Certificate of Education (AICE) and the College Level Examination Program (CLEP).

 Credit hours earned by examination and/or out-of-class experiences are not considered University of Alabama institutional coursework, and therefore, may not be applied towards fulfillment of:

 - The minimum of 50% of the coursework required to earn a bachelor’s degree at The University of Alabama must be earned at a bachelor’s degree granting institution (four-year college or university), and

 - The minimum of 25% of the coursework required for the degree must be earned at The University of Alabama.